dishantkb981/Android-Penetration-Hai/README.md

 #### Hardware requirements

-- Windows/Linux (preferred Kali-Linux).
+- Windows/Linux (preferred Kali-Linux,Ubunto,SantokuOs ).
 - USB Cable
-- An android device with Bootloader unlocked
+- An android device with Bootloader unlocked(Compulsory)
   - How to unlock Bootloader ? [(Link)](https://xdaforums.com/t/how-to-unlock-bootloader.4244757/)
 - A pen-drive and OTG cable or SD card